zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **MV**: But the living your whole life thing is weird.
 That's just making stuff up.

-**CM**: Well, I think one of the things I think about is that, basically you said it, what is being said here is the same thing that was being said back in 2008.
+**CM**: Well, one of the things I think about is that, basically you said it, what is being said here is the same thing that was being said back in 2008.
 It's the same thinking applied to each technology.
 Maybe we're really, really far and we're applying this type of thinking to something that's really, really far away.

 **MV**: Yes, that's what we think.